News Blog from SafeTTy Systems Ltd

 This page hosts an informal “News Blog” from members of the team at SafeTTy Systems Ltd.

-The page is intended to highlight (and sometimes comment on) current news stories and events that we found of interest that that we hope may also be of interest to visitors to this site.
+The page is used to highlight and comment on current news stories and events that we have found of interest – and that we hope may also be of interest to visitors to this site.

 You may also like to read our “Developers’ Blog“.

 If you are looking for ‘News about SafeTTy Systems’ please visit our Company News page.

 Just one driverless car eases traffic flow